blacklightpy/vaultofknowledge/Karma.md

 If you define something as good, then its counterpart also emerges as an effect of it.

 Likewise, loss causes revenge.

+In general, if you drop a stone in water, ripples form.
+On if you push an area of a membrane, another area bulges up.

+That's why Advaita Vedanta considers reality as an ocean and the world as ripples in it.

+ON ripple analogy: we can look at a ripple and say it started from heree.
+But a more complexsimulation would require multiple centres.
+As we can demonstrate.
+However, all these ripples would have one source, becuase even if there are many sources, they would  need to coordinatee.